bchugg/stat-map/light-tailed scalar concentration.md

 lastmod: 2024-09-15
 ---

-Here we list [[concentration inequalities]] for scalar-valued random variables under various light-tailed conditions (which typically means that the [[MGF]] exists in some neighborhood).
+Here we list [[conc inequalities]] for scalar-valued random variables under various light-tailed conditions (which typically means that the [[MGF]] exists in some neighborhood).
 This is contrast to [[heavy-tailed scalar concentration]], where we assume only a few moments.

 For rvs $X_1,\dots,X_n$ let $\overline{X}_n = \frac{1}{n}\sum_ {i=1}^n X_i$.